Wittmaxi/DebugMachine/README.md

 ### Compatibility
 Tested under GNU/Linux with Gcc-C++ of standard 11.
 No guarantee given for the reliability of my work [yet you are free to use it as you want to]

+### Performance
+If the debug machine is deactivated [by setting d.write to false], it should get optimized out by Gcc.